motm-therapy/website/docs/rates.md

 ---
-description: This page provides cash rates, insurances accepted, and no-show fees for Matters of the Mind Therapy, LLC.
+description: This page provides cash rates, insurances accepted, and no-show fees for Matters of the Mind Therapy, PLLC.
 ---

 # Rates and Fees